JChris246/financial_tracker/README.md

 ## 📓 Future Plans

-- [ ] import transactions from csv (use AI to determine how to parse the columns?)
+- [ ] ~~import transactions from csv~~ use AI to determine how to parse csv and md columns (when not mapped 1 to 1)?
-- [ ] create collection/table to store user created transaction categories
+- [ ] add delete button for each transaction in the transaction history table
 - [ ] display balance for individual assets (stocks, crypto and cash)
 - [ ] create mcp server endpoints
 - [ ] dockerize the app
+- [ ] implement sqlite db option

 ## ⛓️‍💥 Known Limitations